GC’s Investments in Ngorongoro, Tanzania, Showcase Passion for Coexistence with Wildlife Amid Nightly Raids

 Global Conservation’s support of this important project is an investment in one of the world’s most diverse and ecologically important places, ensuring the continued development and practice of conservation best practices that marry strong community engagement and wildlife protection with technology-based solutions.

 One of the biggest food targets for Tanzania's megafauna are coffee beans.
-Tanzania is famous for it's coffee and subsequent exports, but there's risk involved when dangerous wildlife, like Cape Buffalo, are eating the crops and all farm work is performed on foot.
+Tanzania is famous for its coffee and subsequent exports, but there's risk involved when dangerous wildlife, like Cape Buffalo, are eating the crops and all farm work is performed on foot.

 African People & Wildlife (APW) was awarded a grant from Global Conservation for the project "Supporting rapid response anti-poaching teams and human-wildlife conflict mitigation officers in the Ngorongoro Conservation Area."
 This project is essential to the success of our community-driven conservation programs in Tanzania.